 - You can apply online – please note, you will also need to become an “elective professional client” of West Hill before your investment is accepted

-This overview is based on the information available in the Private Placement Memorandum ("PPM") prepared by the Company in conjunction with West Hill Capital and information provided by the management team and/or West Hill Capital.
-Wealth Club has not independently reviewed or verified the information.
+The overview provided on this website is based on the information available in the Private Placement Memorandum ("PPM") prepared by the Company in conjunction with West Hill Capital and information provided by the management team and/or West Hill Capital.
+Wealth Club has not reviewed, verified or audited this information.
 Please read the offer documents carefully to form your own view and ensure you wholly understand the potential benefits and risks.

 What does AppyWay do?